ReoCorreia/ParkingLotManager/README.md

 - **Two Interfaces**: Use it from the command line or through a web browser
 - **Real-time Status**: See which slots are occupied and which are free

+## 🌐 Live Demo

+**Try the web interface online!**

+The application is deployed on Render and available at: [https://parkinglotmanagerweb.onrender.com](https://parkinglotmanagerweb.onrender.com)

 ## Getting Started

 ### Prerequisites